adam-sroka/website/content/blog/job/index.md

 ## [Lesson 3: You are not Your Job](/notjob)

 [^1]: It has actually been more than 7 months now — I'm beginning to think these delays seem to be such an integral part of this blog by now that I should rebrand to something like "Words with a Delay".
-[Speed](https://jsomers.net/blog/speed-matters) is difficult.
+[Speed](https://jsomers.net/blog/speed-matters) is tricky.